theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 all these benefits out of being around hackathons, why not just throw our own and make the developers come to us?
 Well here's the protip: The reasons that your company does hackathons and the reasons that developers do hackathons are fundamentally different.
-There's a very small subset of developer who wants to be marketed to and recruited, and usually that subset isn't the one you're trying to hit.
+There's a very small subset of developer whom want to be marketed to and recruited, and usually, that subset isn't the one you're trying to hit.

 ![The killer question](/img/dont-throw-that-hackathon/page0024.jpg)